carolbaum.com

 Statement

 One of my earliest forays into art was drawing Donald Duck and his family.
-I whiled away hours at my desk in the privacy of my bedroom capturing them on stiff Manila paper.
+I whiled away hours at a desk in my bedroom capturing them on stiff Manila paper.
 It was the pleasure I took in drawing and being alone that sparked my interest in becoming an artist.
 I loved feeling creative.
 Making art was a way of building worlds of my own design.